MdArmaan143/Weather-App/README.md

 # Weather App
 This is a simple React-based Weather App that allows users to search for and view current weather information for any city in the world.
-The app fetches weather data from the OpenWeatherMap API and displays it in a user-friendly interface.
+The app fetches weather data from the OpenWeatherMap API and displays it in a user-friendly interface...

 ## Project link
 [https://see-weathers.netlify.app/](https://see-weathers.netlify.app/)